Blog Menu

 Privacy and security

-With VPS hosting, you have more control over your website’s security.
+With a VPS hosting provider, you have more control over your website’s security.
 However, some web hosting providers also offer essential security features or may assist with maintenance.
-For example, Bluehost includes free SSL certificates on VPS plans.
+For example, Bluehost includes free SSL certificates and DDoS protection on VPS plans.
+In addition, it also offers weekly offsite backups to protect your data against loss or corruption.

 Flexibility and scalability